 Peers, school personnel, parents and students may nominate teachers.
 Many nominees come from school district-level Teacher of the Year programs throughout the state.

-- Hold at least a bachelor’s degree and a Minnesota teaching license.
+- Hold a bachelor’s degree and a Minnesota teaching license.

-- Have completed at least three full years of teaching by nomination deadline.
+- Have completed three years of teaching by the nomination deadline.